Marija Kuraitytė-Varnienė

 Marija Kuraitytė-Varnienė (26 August 1886 – 10 October 1982) was a Lithuanian educator best known as the pioneer of the Montessori education in Lithuania.

 Born to a family of petty Lithuanian nobles, she was educated at various Russian institutions.
 At the University of Geneva, she became interested in pedagogy.
 In particular, she was interested in early childhood education but was discouraged after her early efforts were not well received.
-In 1930 and 1934, she completed courses on the Montessori method and became its avid advocate in Lithuania.
+In 1930 and 1934, she completed courses in the Montessori method and became an avid advocate for it in Lithuania.
 Kuraitytė-Varnienė established a kindergarten and a primary school as well as courses for kindergarten teachers.
-She also promoted the method in the press, during various lectures and exhibits.
+She also promoted the method in the press and at various lectures and exhibits.
 Her work in Lithuania was interrupted by World War II.
 She reestablished Montessori schools in Ravensburg, Germany, and Chicago, United States.

 Biography

 Early life and education

-Kuraitytė was born Bakaičiai near Girkalnis to a family of a petty Lithuanian noble.
+Kuraitytė was born in Bakaičiai near Girkalnis to a family of a petty Lithuanian noble.
 The family had three daughters and one son.
 They spent summers in Lithuania and winters in Saint Petersburg or Moscow.
 When Kuraitytė was four, her mother abandoned the family.

 She received basic education at home and, during summers, used to teach village children to read and write.
 She studied at the Institute of the Princess of Oldenburg in Saint Petersburg.
 She graduated in 1904 and wanted to continue studying medicine, but women could study medicine only from the age of 21.
 Therefore, she attended the Imperial Midwifery Institute directed by Dmitry Ott.

 She graduated in 1906.
 At the same time, her father died and Russia was still dealing with the Russian Revolution of 1905.
 She decided to move to Switzerland and join her sister Stasė.
 Both women studied pedagogy at the University of Geneva.
 Kuraitytė returned to Russia in 1908 where she took courses on educational games and gymnastics.
 In 1908–1910, she taught gymnastics at Russian gymnasiums.
-Form 1911 to 1914, she further studied pedagogy at the Moscow City People's University.
+From 1911 to 1914, she further studied pedagogy at the Moscow City People's University.
 At this university, she became interested in the early childhood education.
 In 1912, together with others, she organized courses for playground teachers.